Delft Circuits: Shaping the Future of Wiring Qubits

 Let’s start by defining the problem: Quantum computers involving superconducting qubits or spin qubits are huge, stationary machines that need to cool their qubits to extremely low temperatures for them to keep their quantum properties.
 Depending on the setup, each qubit needs between two and five, usually about four, channels to input and output microwave signals to and from the qubits.
 And the fridge quickly gets full with so many channels.

-Input and output have three functional requirements: First, signal transmission through a cable, bringing a signal from A to B. Second, signal conditioning, which means filtering, amplifying or attenuating a signal.
-And third, interfacing from the cable to a qubit or another functional element.
+Input and output have three functional requirements: First, signal transmission through a cable, bringing a signal from A to B. Second, signal conditioning, which means filtering, amplifying, or attenuating a signal.
+Third, interfacing from the cable to a qubit or another functional element.
 We have already achieved good transmission and signal conditioning control; as a next step, we’re developing our own interfaces that will allow for higher packaging densities than traditional connectors so more qubits can be connected.

 The main challenge, in the end, is manufacturing the components at scale: Our cables have a very weird form factor, just ±100 microns wide but meters long, for which manufacturing processes haven’t existed yet.
 We do all of this in-house, which was a real challenge to get up and running.